strapi/documentation/docusaurus/docs/dev-docs/api/rest/interactive-query-builder.md

 <br />

 :::note
-The default endpoint path is prefixed with `/api/` and should be kept as-is unless you configured a different API prefix using [the `rest.prefix` API configuration option](/dev-docs/configurations/api).<br/> For instance, to query the `books` collection type using the default API prefix, type `/api/books`.
+The default endpoint path is prefixed with `/api/` and should be kept as-is unless you configured a different API prefix using [the `rest.prefix` API configuration option](/dev-docs/configurations/api).<br/> For instance, to query the `books` collection type using the default API prefix, type `/api/books` in the _Endpoint_ field.
 :::

 :::caution Disclaimer